Monstera adansonii: How to Grow the Swiss Cheese Plant

 Besides the possibility of spider mites or mealybugs, the Monstera adansonii can be difficult to read.

-For example, the leaves can turn yellow when the plant is overwatered, but can also mean the plant is lacking nutrients or light.
-If the plant is receiving too much light, leaves can also turn yellow and crispy brown.
-If they are not satisfied with the proper growing conditions, they can be a bit fussy.
+The leaves can turn yellow when the plant is overwatered, but it can also mean the plant is lacking nutrients or light.
+If the plant is receiving too much light, it can also cause the leaves can turn yellow and crispy brown.